-You’ve got a team of developers conceptualizing a great idea.
+You’ve got a team conceptualizing a great idea.
 They’ve mapped out features and functionality and everything’s coalescing.
 But at what cost?
 Is there the right balance between both critical levers?
 Sure, it’s nice to have your idea featured in Wired, but has enough consideration been given to end-user functionality vs. your feature-set?

 From the get-go, if product strategy isn’t crisp, if you don’t have a clear understanding of your market, the tech press won’t spare a pixel on your prowess.
 Nor will your customers.

 The utility of each feature must be obvious.
 Take the time to understand value - particularly through the lens of your customers.
-Understanding the granular implications of each feature is a litmus test through which every subsequent decision can be evaluated - something both fast-moving teams and end-users will benefit from equally.
+Understanding the granular implications of each feature and change is a litmus test through which every subsequent decision can be evaluated - something both fast-moving teams and end-users will benefit from equally.

 Inclusivity in critical